-For construction impacts its common to only know total cost of construction, for operations impacts its common to only known number employees and for new final demand spending, total spend (by Industry or Commodity) is typically all that is known.
-To analyze any impact, you need to know, at least, either Output, Employment, Total Employee Compensation or Total Proprietor Income.
+For construction impacts its common to only know total cost of construction, for operations impacts its common to only know number employees, and for new final demand spending, total spend (by Industry or Commodity) is typically all that is known.
+To analyze any impact, you need to know, at least, either Output, Employment, Total Employee Compensation, or Total Proprietor Income.

 Output is equal to the total value of production.
 Industry Output in IMPLAN is the value of the Industry’s production, including production that is added to inventory, in the given Data Year.
 Commodity Output in IMPLAN is the value of the total supply of the Commodity, including from inventory, in the given Data Year.
 Output is equivalent to the Producer Price of a good or service.

 Employment in IMPLAN follows the same definition as Bureau of Economic Analysis Regional Economic Accounts (BEA REA) and Bureau of Labor Statistics Quarterly Census of Employment and Wages (BLS QCEW) data, which is full-time/part-time annual average.
 Thus, it adjusts for seasonality, but does not indicate the number of hours worked per day.
 Thus, if you have a full-time equivalent (FTE) value you will want to first convert the FTE value to IMPLAN employment prior to using it as an Event Value IMPLAN.
 Conversely, if you need to report FTEs you will want to convert the IMPLAN employment to reflect those.
 FTE and wage and salary to Employment Compensation conversions can be found in the article “546 Industries, Conversions, Bridges, & Construction - 2019 Data.”